Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/userguide.rst

 Interrupt ring size is associated with indirect interrupt mode.

-When the module is inserted in indirect interrupt mode, by default the interrupt aggregation ring size is set 0 i.e 512 entries
+When the mode is set to indirect interrupt mode, by default the interrupt aggregation ring size is set 0 index value.
+Each interrupt aggregation ring entry size is 64 Bytes.
+Index size 0 refers to 4KB size, i.e 4KB/64 = 512 entries.

-User can configure he interrupt ring entries in multiples of 512 hence set the ``intr_rngsz`` with multiplication factor
+User can configure the interrupt ring entries in multiples of 512 hence set the ``intr_rngsz`` with multiplication factor

 | 0 - INTR_RING_SZ_4KB, Accommodates 512 entries
 | 1 - INTR_RING_SZ_8KB, Accommodates 1024 entries